stickies-v/kernel-workshop/README.md

 > [!NOTE] The analysis is limited to TapScript, because it simplifies
 > the implementation, but you can take another approach if you wish.

-> [!WARNING] libbitcoinkernel is highly experimental software under
+> [!WARNING] bitcoinkernel is highly experimental software under
 > active development, and the language bindings are changing frequently.
 > Do not use any of the code in this repository as a reference for
 > building your own production code.
 It is meant to be a learning tool